withastro/docs/src/pages/en/comparing-astro-vs-other-tools.md

 #### Case Study: Building a Documentation Website

-[vuepress.vuejs.org](https://vuepress.vuejs.org/guide/) is the official VuePress documentation website, built with VuePress.
+[v2.vuepress.vuejs.org](https://v2.vuepress.vuejs.org/) is the official VuePress documentation website, built with VuePress.
 The website offers a similar enough design and feature set to compare against the official Astro documentation website.
 This gives us a **_rough, real-world_** comparison between the two site builders for this common use-case.

-- **Vuepress performance score**: 63 out of 100 [(full audit)](https://lighthouse-dot-webdotdevsite.appspot.com//lh/html?url=https%3A%2F%2Fvuepress.vuejs.org%2Fguide%2F)
+- **Vuepress performance score**: 84 out of 100 [(run at web.dev)](https://web.dev/measure)
-- **Astro performance score**: 99 out of 100 [(full audit)](https://lighthouse-dot-webdotdevsite.appspot.com//lh/html?url=https%3A%2F%2Fdocs.astro.build%2Fgetting-started)
+- **Astro performance score**: 95 out of 100 [(run at web.dev)](https://web.dev/measure)

-One big reason behind this performance difference is Astro’s smaller JavaScript payload: [vuepress.vuejs.org](https://vuepress.vuejs.org/guide/) loads **166kb** of JavaScript on first page load while [docs.astro.build](https://docs.astro.build) loads **78.7kb** (53% less JavaScript, overall) _after_ first load.

 ## Zola vs. Astro